hipersayanX/Carnival-LiveCam/README.markdown

 After a long time to be developing in the background, finally present my most ambitious project [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam).
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) can capture images from multiple sources (webcams, video files, image files), and apply various effects such as effects of rain, fire, masks, 3D effects and 2D of all kinds.
 And also can take pictures and record video.
-[Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is still in an early stage of development, but it shows many of the features that are able to offer.
+[Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is still in an early stage of development (Alpha), but it shows many of the features that are able to offer.
 Is the ideal time to join the the development.
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is licensed under GPLv3 and hosted on [github](https://github.com/).

 ## Basics ##